keshav5678/vigilant-couscous/README.md

 # vigilant-couscous

-A small e-greetings app made with flask that lets you make custom greetings
+A small e-greetings app made with flask that lets you make custom greetings.

 everything is in a few files, although modularisation (modularization) is preferable.

 ## Demo

-the demo video is provided at demo.mp4 in this repository
+the demo video is provided at demo.mp4 in this repository.

+## License

+See [LICENSE](LICENSE) for more info.